Raku/nqp/docs/serialization_format.markdown

   for the mode and a ref for the method slot)
 * container_spec (native int flag for if it exists; if true, then ref/string/int for the attribute and ref for the fetch method)
+* invocation_spec (native int flag for if it exists; if true, then ref for class handle, str for attr name, int for hint and ref for invocation handler)

 After this, the REPR data is serialized (which is specific to the REPR in question).